angelopassaro/SEC-UAV/README.md

 - [x] Simon
 - [x] Speck

+- [ ] Merge in unique file crypto
 - [ ] Add key exchange

-- [ ] Create new message in MAVLink
+- [x] Create new message in MAVLink (Certificate for pubkey)
+- [ ] Handle in MAVLink the new message
 - [ ] Integrate new message in SITL
 - [ ] Integrate new message in QgrounControl